The Nutcracker Prince: U.S. reviews

 A review in TV Guide stated that "regrettably, this animated film is an unabashed bore, and that's a shame because the glorious Tchaikovsky ballet has been loved and admired by generations of stage, film, and television viewers of all ages.
 Why Warner Bros. selected this Canadian-produced independent feature as its Christmas 1990 family attraction is puzzling, given the lackluster quality of the production."
-Charles Solomon of the Los Angeles Times said that "watching “The Nutcracker Prince,” a new Canadian animated feature, is every bit as much fun as getting underwear for Christmas when you're 8 years old.
+Charles Solomon of the Los Angeles Times said that "watching 'The Nutcracker Prince,' a new Canadian animated feature, is every bit as much fun as getting underwear for Christmas when you're 8 years old.
 A blend of leaden gags, muddled storytelling and Saturday morning-style animation, it's more a holiday threat than a treat."
 Caryn James of The New York Times wrote that "the new, animated 'Nutcracker Prince' brings together Tchaikovsky's music, E. T. A. Hoffman's story and a few glib modern touches to create a muddled and bland version, which isn't the kind of difference it needs."
-Kathleen Carroll of the New York Daily News wrote that "the movie attempts to re-dramatize KTA Hoffmann's beloved tale The Nutcracker, but even Peter Ilyich Tchaikovsky's familiar score—the incomparable Nutcracker ballet—fails to lift the spirits in this rather mundane production."
+Kathleen Carroll of the New York Daily News wrote that "the movie attempts to re-dramatize E. T. A. Hoffmann's beloved tale The Nutcracker, but even Peter Ilyich Tchaikovsky's familiar score—the incomparable Nutcracker ballet—fails to lift the spirits in this rather mundane production."
 Karin Lipson of New York Newsday called the film "a rather bland Christmas pudding, not unpleasant, but not as memorable as it aims to be."